 You’ll be accommodated in your own simple but comfortable room with a desk and lamp.
-‘The Piggery’, a separate gite in the grounds, is suitable for two (or more) writers: it has a large open mezzanine space upstairs (4m x 6m’) with further accommodation below (5m x 6m’) separated by curtains.
+‘The Piggery’, a separate gite in the grounds, is suitable for two (or more) writers: it has a large open mezzanine space upstairs (4m x 6m) with further accommodation below (5m x 6m) separated by curtains.
 There is wifi in all the accommodation.
 Two Writer’s Cabins (3 x 3.5m and 3 x 3 m) each provide ‘rustic’ but comfortable individual accommodation (occupant uses main house bathroom).
 Subject to availability, writers may have their own room or share accommodation in the main house with another writer or an accompanying partner.

 *While we do our best to satisfy your accommodation request, please note that in the event that this is not possible, you will be offered the alternative at the advertised price.

 Breakfast is on a help yourself basis and can be from as early (or late) as you require it.
-A simple buffet lunch will be laid out in the kitchen from 12:30-1:30.
+A simple buffet lunch will be laid out in the kitchen from 12.30-1.30.
 Tea- and coffee-making facilities are available whenever you require.
-A sit-down dinner with wine is served from 730PM and we encourage all writers to join the group for this (let us know on the Booking Form of dietary needs or other intolerances).
-Retreaters takes turns to cook one evening meal in small groups and clear away.
+A sit-down dinner with wine is served from 7.30pm and we encourage all writers to join the group for this (let us know on the Booking Form of dietary needs or other intolerances).
+Retreaters take turns to cook one evening meal in small groups and clear away.